Miles Breuer: Early life and medical career

 Miles J. Breuer was born in Chicago, in 1889, to Charles (Karel) and Barbara Breuer, Czech immigrants from the Austro-Hungarian Empire.
 The family moved to Nebraska in 1893 while Charles pursued a medical degree at Creighton University in Omaha.
 Miles grew up in the Czech community of Crete, Nebraska.
 He graduated from Crete High School in 1906.

 He attended the University of Texas, where he earned a master's degree in 1911.
 After earning a medical degree in 1915 from Rush Medical College, which was then at the University of Chicago, Breuer returned to Nebraska to join his father's medical practice.
 In 1916 Miles married Julia Strejc.
 The couple had three children together, Rosalie, Stanley, and Mildred.

 During World War I Miles Breuer served for twenty months in France as a first lieutenant in the Army Medical Corps.
 Rejoining his father's medical practice after the war, Breuer contributed frequent medical articles to Czech-language newspapers, as well as a monthly health column in the country's largest Czech-language agricultural monthly.
 In 1925 he published a handbook called Index of Physiotherapeutic Technic, cataloging a variety of methods for physical therapy.

 Breuer suffered a nervous breakdown in December 1942.
 Shortly afterward he moved to Los Angeles, where he continued his medical practice until 1945.
 He died that year after a brief illness.

 Writing career

-Breuer's first published works of fiction appeared as early as in 1909 in various English-language (eg. early monthly pulp 10 Story Book) as well as US-based Czech-language publications (e.g. calendar Amerikán, monthly Bratrský věstník).
+Breuer's first published works of fiction appeared as early as in 1908 in various English-language (e.g. The University of Texas Magazine, and early monthly pulp 10 Story Book) as well as US-based Czech-language publications (e.g. Amerikán Národní Kalendář almanac, monthly Bratrský věstník).
 Breuer had long been interested in scientific romances, particularly those by H. G. Wells.
 When Hugo Gernsback founded the first science fiction magazine, Amazing Stories, Breuer began submitting stories, publishing his first, "The Man with the Strange Head", in the January 1927 issue.
-Only a few months earlier, this story was published in Chicago in Czech as "Muž se zvláštní hlavou" in the yearly Czech-language calendar Amerikán for 1927.
+Only a few months earlier, this story was published in Chicago in Czech as "Muž se zvláštní hlavou" in the yearly Czech-language Amerikán Národní Kalendář almanac for 1927.